maximedaniel/CairnFORM/README.md

 ## Remote Programming using a RaspberryPi configured as a WiFi AP@192.165.5.1

-- connect your computer to Wi-Fi with SSID `CairnFORM`
+- connect your computer to Wi-Fi with SSID `CairnFORM` / pwd 'ESTIA64210'
 - open `VNC viewer` on Windows
-- connect to `192.168.5.1`
+- connect to `192.168.5.1` using user "pi"/ pwd "ESTIA64210"

+# Changing SSID password

+- sudo nano /etc/hostapd/hostapd.conf
+- change password with at least 8 characters
+- sudo systemctl restart hostapd

 # CairnFORM